paultopia/math4ls/probability.md

 $P(Football|Concussion) = \frac{(0.5)(0.01)}{(0.03)} = 0.17$

 Conceptually, that equation represents the additional information you get about whether I'm likely to be a football player, as a result of learning that I have a concussion.
 If you're a Bayesian, we'd say that you now have .17 subjective probability in my being a football player, as opposed to merely .01 before (your "posterior probability" as opposed to your "prior probability"); if you're a frequentist you'd say that you expect about 17% of the people you meet who have concussions to be football players, as opposed to 1% of people in the general population.^[Note: I made these numbers up, of course.
 But really, football is awful.]

+### Independence and Joint Probability Revisited.

+Now that we have the notion of conditional probability, we can go back and state a formal definition of independence.
+Events A and B are independent if:

+$P(A) = P(A|B)$

+That is, they're independent if whether or not B happens doesn't affect A.

+If you want to practice your algebra, you can prove that if the condition above is true, it's also true that:

+$P(B) = P(B|A)$

+Hint: try plugging stuff into Bayes Rule and then factoring stuff out.

+We can also conclude that the conditional probability of an event given its complement is 0.
+There are lots of ways to write this (complement notation doesn't seem to be particularly standardized), but here's one way:

+$P(A|\overline{A}) = 0$

+Now that we have the notion of conditional probability, we can also get a formula for calculating the joint probability of dependent events.
+Where A and B are dependent (that is, *not independent*):

+$P(A \cap B) = P(A)P(B|A)$

+This is just our earlier multiplication rule for joint probability again: we multiply the probability of A by the probability of A given B to get the joint probability of A and B.

+Note how we can derive our original version of the multiplication rule (for independent events) from this expanded version.
+If A and B are independent, then:

+$P(B) = P(B|A)$

+hence we can substitute that into the above equation, and get our original multiplication rule:

+$P(A \cap B) = P(A)P(B)$

+The classic example to understand the reasoning behind the expanded multiplication rule is drawing cards.
+If you draw cards from a normal deck and don't put them back, then the probability of the first card being a heart is just 13/52 = 1/4.
+What's the probability of drawing a second heart?

+We can actually imagine the probability of drawing a heart given that you've already drawn a heart as a totally independent event.
+To think that way, imagine that the first event never happened, and that we just happened to come into the world with a deck of cards with 51 cards in it, 12 of which were hearts.
+Then what's the probability of drawing two hearts in a row?
+Easy: 1/4 * 12/51.^[There's a deep conceptual idea here.
+The probability of an event A and the probability of some other event B conditional on A are independent, because whether or not A happens can't affect the probability of B happening given that A has happened.
+(NOTE TO SELF: take the trouble to prove this??)]

+We can also chain this rule, i.e.:

+$P(A \cap B \cap C) = P(A)P(B | A)P(C | A \cap B)$

+Think about the probability of drawing a third heart in a row.

 # A Collection of Mistakes